Azure/Ignite2019_IaC_pre-day_docs/Terraform/05 - Reusability/Guide.md

 locals {
   location          = "East US 2"
-  rg                = "" ## Enter the resource group pre-created in your lab keyVault          = "" ## Enter the name of the pre-created key vault instance tags = {
+  rg                = "" ## Enter the resource group pre-created in your lab key_vault          = "" ## Enter the name of the pre-created key vault instance tags = {
     event           = "Ignite"
     year            = "2019"